-Some women carry group B streptococcus bacteria in their vaginal area, and it does not cause problems.
-(This type of strep is different from the type that causes strep throat infection.)
-Without knowing it, a woman who has group B streptococcus bacteria in her vagina can pass the infection to her baby during vaginal birth.
-The baby can then develop an infection of the tissues covering the brain (meningitis) or an infection of the blood (sepsis).
+Some women carry group B streptococcus bacteria in the vagina.
+And for some of them, it does not cause problems.
+(This type of strep is not the same as the type that causes strep throat.)
+But a woman who has group B strep in her vagina can pass it to her baby during vaginal birth.
+The baby can then get an infection of the tissues that cover the brain (meningitis) or an infection of the blood (sepsis).

-Some babies who get severe infections caused by group B streptococcus develop brain damage, hearing loss, or blindness.
+Some babies who get severe infections caused by group B strep have brain damage, hearing loss, or blindness.
 Brain damage can result in cerebral palsy.

-Late in your third trimester, your doctor is likely to check you for group B streptococcus bacteria, particularly if you have any risk factors for the infection.
-If you test positive, if you have certain risk factors for group B strep, or if for some reason you aren't tested, you will receive antibiotics during labor.
-Antibiotics reduce the likelihood that you will pass the infection to your baby.
+Late in your third trimester, your doctor is likely to check you for group B strep.
+If you test positive, you will get antibiotics during labor.
+You will also get them if you have certain risk factors for group B strep or if you aren't tested.
+Antibiotics make you less likely to pass group B strep to your baby.